 Peyton Wu earned their Bachelors of Arts in History and a Certificate in LGBTQ Studies at the University of Maryland College Park and their Masters of Science in Student Affairs in Higher Education from Miami University.
-Prior to joining the Multicultural and First Generation Student Support team in the summer of 2019, Peyton served as a program coordinator within the Office of Ethnic Programs and Services at the University of Cincinnati.
+Prior to joining the Multicultural and First Generation Student Support team in the summer of 2019 as the associate director, Peyton served as a program coordinator within the Office of Ethnic Programs and Services at the University of Cincinnati.
+They transitioned into the role of director of Multicultural and First Generation Student Support as of January 2021.
 Peyton is passionate about equity, inclusion, social justice, and leadership and identity development.
 Peyton’s other interests include traveling, reading, watching sports, and exploring and eating different types of food.

 Born and raised in New Jersey, Amina graduated from the College of Holy Cross in 2016, where she majored in English with a concentration in Creative Writing.
 Amina has a love for literature and a passion for social justice and equity.
 At Holy Cross, she was involved with identity-based organizations, student government, served on the Student Life Council and Diversity Leadership Team, and spent much of her extracurricular time as a Multicultural Peer Educator.
 After graduating, Amina worked in Alumni Relations at HC in a fellowship that focused on young alumni and ALANA alumni engagement.
 Through her work at Clark in the Multicultural and First generation Support office, she hopes to learn more about higher education and student affairs, and to engage with students as they share their experiences about identity.
 Amina’s other interest are movies and television, reading, and exploring.